radiantlogic-v8/documentation-new/documentation/data-analysis-guide/03-using-identity-data-analysis-command-line-tool.md

 ### Virtualizing the Database Source

-1. From the Main Control Panel -> Settings tab-> Server Backend -> DB data sources, cre-ate a connection to your backend database.
+1. From the Main Control Panel > Settings tab > Server Backend > DB data sources, cre-ate a connection to your backend database.
 Refer to the System Administration Guide if you need help with this step.

 2. From the Main Control Panel, Directory Namespace tab, click ![An image showing ](Media/newnamingcontext.jpg) (new naming context button).